Thinking in Structures: Evaluating Spatial Intelligence in Constraint-Governed Spaces: Comparison with Other Spatial Intelligence Benchmarks

 \section{Comparison with Other Spatial Intelligence Benchmarks}

-Table~\ref{tab:benchmark_comparison} compares \ssibench with representative spatial intelligence benchmarks along the axes used throughout our paper: (i) regime (unconstrained vs.\ constrained manifold), (ii) modality (single-/multi-image vs.\ video/multi-video), (iii) annotation (automatic vs.\ human), and (iv) task coverage (spatial understanding, motion understanding, and cross-video reasoning).
-Beyond cataloging differences, we emphasize a central theme of \ssibench: by operating in the \emph{constrained-manifold} regime, CMSR places a \emph{higher demand on genuine 3D understanding}---models must infer a constraint-consistent 3D structural hypothesis rather than rely on weakly constrained 2D correlations.
-At the same time, these strong manifold constraints narrow the space of feasible 3D configurations and make the queried relations more stable under plausible interpretations, enabling evaluation that is more \emph{quantifiable and comparable} across models and runs.
+Table~\ref{tab:benchmark_comparison} compares \ssibench with representative spatial intelligence benchmarks along the axes used throughout our paper: (i) regime (unconstrained vs.\ structurally constrained), (ii) modality (single-/multi-image vs.\ video/multi-video), (iii) annotation (automatic vs.\ human), and (iv) task coverage (spatial understanding, motion understanding, and cross-video reasoning).
+Beyond cataloging differences, we emphasize a central theme of \ssibench: by operating in a \emph{structurally constrained} regime, SCSR places a \emph{higher demand on genuine 3D understanding}---models must infer a constraint-consistent 3D scene hypothesis rather than rely on weak 2D correlations.
+At the same time, these strong structural constraints narrow the space of feasible 3D configurations and make the queried relations more stable under plausible interpretations, enabling evaluation that is more \emph{quantifiable and comparable} across models and runs.

 \textbf{Single-image benchmarks.} Early spatial benchmarks largely evaluate spatial understanding from a single view in everyday environments where feasible 3D configurations are only weakly restricted.
 SpatialRGPT~\cite{cheng2024spatialrgpt} and SpatialVLM~\cite{chen2024spatialvlm} focus on local metric or relational cues from one image, typically relying on automatic or mixed auto/human annotations.
 CVBench~\cite{zhu2025cvbench} further scales single-image evaluation with automatically generated questions.
 These benchmarks are valuable for tracking progress on local spatial cues, but their scenes are commonly weakly constrained: many different 3D states can plausibly explain the same observation.
 As a result, models can sometimes achieve non-trivial performance via 2D correlations, appearance priors, or dataset regularities, without committing to a constraint-consistent 3D structural interpretation.